-2.1.5.
+2.6.
 Solid/Void behavior

 The best design of a structure modelled using solid elements would normally consists of a large amount of porous material.
 Such a structure cannot be manufactured.
-For the final design it is desired that a elements be completely filled with material (solid) or completely unused (void).
+For the final design it is desired that the elements be completely filled with material (solid) or completely unused (void).
 For shells this is not an issue.